Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

    $ sudo pamu2fcfg -u <username >> /etc/Nitrokey/u2f_keys

-To add a backup key to this user, plug in your backup Nitrokey and do the same you did for the primary user:
+To add a backup Nitrokey to this user, plug in your backup Nitrokey and do the same you did for the primary user:

 .. code-block:: bash